-Section 136, ¶1-There shall be an Executive Council of the General Board which shall consist of the following seven members: The General Superintendent, the First Assistant General Superintendent, Second Assistant General Superintendent, the General Secretary, the General Treasurer, the Secretary of Foreign Missions, and the Secretary of Home Missions.
-This Executive Council shall have charge of all General Church matters in the interim of General Board meetings [see par.
-3].
+Section 139, ¶1-There shall be an Executive Council of the General Board which shall consist of the following members: The General Superintendent, the First Assistant General Superintendent, Second Assistant General Superintendent, the General Secretary, the General Treasurer, the Secretary of Foreign Missions, and the Secretary of Church Extension, the Secretary of Sunday Schools and the Editor of the Pilgrim Holiness Advocate.
+This Executive Council shall have charge of all general church matters in the interim of General Board meetings (see ¶3).

-12-The Executive Council shall come together at the call of the General Superintendent, who is the presiding officer, and in the absence of such call, in times of emergency, the Executive Council shall assemble itself (Section 122, ¶4).
+¶2-The Executive Council shall come together at the call of the General Superintendent, who is the presiding officer, and in the absence of such call, in times of emergency, the Executive Council shall assemble itself (Section 121, ¶4).